Barclays Bank - an overlooked part of Louth’s Eastgate

 From rate books, censuses and directories we find that the large house in the centre was, from at least 1823 to 1861, the home of Thomas Overton, a wealthy wine and coal merchant.
 He died in 1867 at the age of 93.
 In the bow window of the older photo is a sign saying “Kew”, as this part of the building was the shop and residence of hairdresser and musician, William Kew.
 On the extreme right is the shop of basket-maker James Boswell.
 This photo must have been taken between 1861 and 1881.

 After Thomas Overton, the occupants of the large house were physician Dr Palemon Best, his wife and children.
 The family had come to Louth from St Ives in Cornwall in about 1867.
-The Bests lived here in 1868, 1871 and 1881, but by 1891 they had moved to 10 Upgate, next to the Mansion House.
+The Bests lived here in 1868, 1871 and 1881, and then they moved to Upgate.
+In 1885 it was reported in the newspaper that the house was converted into two shops.

 In 1891 the premises had been taken over by the Stamford, Spalding and Boston Banking Company.
 Initially this office was merely an agency, operating under the Alford branch of the bank.
 But it soon became an independent branch with the management continuing in the hands of Mr Edward Ashton.
 A comment posted on the internet in 2011 by Bruce Gordon reads, “My great grandfather Edward Ashton gave up farming and accepted a position with the Stamford, Spalding and Boston Bank.
 They lived above the bank.
 My grandfather and a younger brother originally had a room at the front across from a market until their puppet shows on the blinds at night were drawn to the attention of their parents.
 The SS&B bank was bought out by their London partners, Barclays early in the 1900s.”